 If it is considered that there may have been an error, an application can be made by the centre for one or more of the post-results services offered by WJEC.
-Applications cannot be submitted by candidates or parents.
+Applications cannot be submitted by internal candidates or parents.
+Private candidates may contact WJEC's Post Results Services directly to submit an application.